KONA: (808) 322-3064 HILO: (808) 796-3277

 Listed below is the process for applying for membership in HUC; follow these steps to apply.

-If you have any questions, please email our Member Coordinator at farmers@eatbreadfruit.com
+If you have any questions, please email our Membership Team at agroforestry@eatbreadfruit.com.

 How do I join?